The Extra Programming Language

 String tags work similar to how they do in Javascript - the parts of the string are passed to the 'tag', which better be a function capable of handling all the parts.

-Unlike in Js, though, each "part" is passed as its own arg (the string literals are not gathered into one array).
+Unlike in JS, though, each "part" is passed as its own arg (the string literals are not gathered into one array).
+Anywhere you use interpolation, the type of the argument is preserved - for example, `Int`s below.

 ```extra